 “We’ll be ready to go either way,” Harbaugh said, adding that Nabers’ injury was not “simple.”

-This could be a worrying update for Giants fans (and Nabers’ fantasy owners), but Harbaugh was notoriously coy about injuries in Baltimore, especially complicated situations like Ronnie Stanley and Nnamdi Madubuike.
-During the season, he typically defers to the injury report, but that is less of an option in the offseason, where players’ presence at practice is closely watched and noticed.
-Nabers seems unlikely to take the field until the end of training camp, at best, and his ramp-up period could extend into the season.
-He could even open the year on the physically unable to perform list, though that would prevent him from practicing until Week 5 and delay his return even longer.
+This could be a worrying update for Giants fans (and Nabers’ fantasy GMs), but Harbaugh was notoriously coy about injuries in Baltimore, especially complicated situations like Ronnie Stanley and Nnamdi Madubuike.
+During the season, he typically defers to the injury report, but that is less of an option in the offseason, where players’ presences at practice are closely watched and noticed.

-The Giants are also taking a cautious path with star left tackle Andrew Thomas, who is He missed the start of the 2025 season as he recovered from a 2024 foot injury and finished the year on injured reserve due to a hamstring injury.
+The Giants are also taking a cautious path with star left tackle Andrew Thomas.
+He missed the start of the 2025 season as he recovered from a 2024 foot injury and finished the year on injured reserve due to a hamstring injury.
 Thomas said (via The Athletic’s Dan Duggan) that he is currently going through a “ramp up” process due to a lingering shoulder injury as well as long-term management of his 2024 Lisfranc injury.

 While Thomas is sidelined, 2025 fifth-rounder Marcus Mbow is taking first-team left tackle reps, per Ryan Dunleavy of the New York Post.
 The Purdue product was the Giants’ swing tackle as a rookie two starts and 261 snaps at left tackle and one start and 58 snaps at right tackle, per Pro Football Focus (subscription required).